ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 With your list of user segments and the information barrier policies you want to define, select a scenario, and then follow the steps.

+> [!IMPORTANT]
-**Make sure that as you define policies, you do not assign more than one policy to a segment**.
-For example, if you define a policy for a segment called Sales, do not define an additional policy that is assigned to Sales.
+> **Make sure that as you define policies, you do not assign more than one policy to a segment**.
+For example, if you define one policy for a segment called *Sales*, do not define an additional policy for *Sales*.

 Determine whether you need to prevent communications between certain segments, or limit communications to certain segments.
 Choose between the scenarios below to define your policies.

 - [Scenario 1: Block communications between segments](#scenario-1-block-communications-between-segments)
 - [Scenario 2: Allow a segment to communicate only with one other segment](#scenario-2-allow-a-segment-to-communicate-only-with-one-other-segment)